Kampi/kampi/README.md

 ### Hi there 👋

 Welcome to my GitHub repo.
-Feel free to discover my projects and discuss them with me.
+Feel free to discover my projects and discuss them with me. :raised_hands:

 ## A few facts about me